brevzin/brevzin.github.io/_posts/2023-04-25-mutating-filter.md

 This is, per the wording of the standard library, undefined behavior.

 But this example is... fine.
+It's going to work as expected.
 We're doing a single pass through the elements, so even though we're doing the bad kind of mutation (changing our elements from satisfying the predicate to not), there's no place for our algorithm (the `for` loop) to get into a wacky state.

 It's only when you add multi-pass into the mix that things can go wrong, and it's in these situations that such mutation should definitely be avoided: